Caso Cerrado: Recognition

-In 2010, Caso Cerrado made history by becoming the first show on a Spanish-spoken broadcasting company to be nominated for an Emmy award.
+In 2010, Caso cerrado made history by becoming the first show on a Spanish-spoken broadcasting company to be nominated for an Emmy award.
 Ana María Polo was nominated for an episode of the series that covered a family's special case in which a horse was purchased under false pretenses.

 Criticism

-Caso Cerrado has been criticized over the veracity of the cases and situations introduced in the show.
-In the end credits, a disclaimer is presented stating that most of the cases are dramatized.
+Caso cerrado has been criticized over the veracity of the cases and situations introduced in the show.
+In the end credits, a disclaimer is presented stating that most of the cases are authentic, but dramatized.
 On January 4, 2009, Ana María Polo stated during an interview with the Chilean newspaper La Tercera, "Most of the cases have to be arranged and modified.
 It's the message that we send to the audience that really counts."
 She added that every case is real, however, sometimes actors are used in cases where participants in the dispute do not want to appear on the show.

 On a separate 2018 interview with the Sun-Sentinel, Ana María Polo stated that the show was created to entertain but that the participants were not actors.
 Polo also maintained that the cases were real but not precise, saying "Those participants are not actors.
 They are people who simply have something to tell and who reflect their realities, even if the story is not completely as it happened to them."

 Broadcast

-In the United States, where the show is produced, Caso Cerrado is broadcast exclusively by Telemundo.
+In the United States, where the show is produced, Caso cerrado is broadcast exclusively by Telemundo.
 According to Businesswire.com, 1,455,000 people tune the show daily, and it's the number one Spanish-spoken show at the 4PM time slot.
-39% of the viewers of Caso Cerrado are aged among 18 - 34.
-In addition to Telemundo, the show is also broadcast by several other television networks in Latin America, Spain and Equatorial Guinea.
+39% of the viewers of Caso cerrado are aged among 18 - 34.
+In addition to Telemundo, the show is also broadcast by several other television networks in Latin America, Spain and Equatorial Guinea and soon to Asia (including Philippines in English subtitles).

 Influence

 In 2009, Ana María Polo visited Chile to attend several MEGA shows.
-Due to the success of the Telemundo's original show Caso Cerrado in Chile, Caso Cerrado Chile began production with Polo as host and has aired on MEGA since September 18, 2009.
+Due to the success of the Telemundo's original show Caso cerrado in Chile, Caso cerrado Chile began production with Polo as host and has aired on MEGA since September 18, 2009.

-After Caso Cerrado, many other television court shows have been created in Chile, including Tribunal Oral on Canal 13, Veredicto on Mega, and La Jueza on Chilevisión from the former production company of Caso Cerrado, Promofilm.
+After Caso cerrado, many other television court shows have been created in Chile, including Tribunal Oral on Canal 13, Veredicto on Mega, and La jueza on Chilevisión from the former production company of Caso cerrado, Promofilm.